 Barcelona is a solid choice for any solo traveller because, well, its awesome.
 There is so much to do.
 If you’re in town for arts and culture then you’ll be spoiled by the whole Gaudi vibe.
-Add in cracking nightlife and bar culture, one of the world’s best sports teams, fab food and an amazing city beach.
+Add in cracking nightlife and bar culture, one of the world’s best sports teams, fab food and an amazing city beach perfect for people watching.

 Have you booked your flight yet?

 Ganja and girls aside, Amsterdam is pretty much everything a solo traveller could ask for.
-Its compact and pretty, there’s an assortment of beer and sex themed museums (and real art too if that’s your thing) not to mention the nightclubs and late night bars.
+Its compact and pretty, there’s an assortment of beer and great museums (plus sex museums too if that’s your thing – in keeping with the sex tourism vibe) not to mention the nightclubs and late night bars.
 Food is better than it used to be, but sorry Holland, you still have a little way to go.

 This university town in the south of Poland has become a bit of a party capital and makes a good draw for solo travellers.
 Krakow isn’t too big so you can walk the whole old town area easily, with much of the nightlife close to the Old Town/Cloth Hall area.
 Beer is very cheap (we’re talking €1 or there abouts) as is vodka.
-The population is young and friendly and the nightlife is top notch.
+The population is young and friendly and the nightlife is top notch – and it’s one of the best stag do locations in Europe.
 Highly recommended.